esno/matthiashauber.de/content/Hardware/Lenovo Yoga Slim 7/readme.md

 ### Reverse engineering

-We need to discover which kind of BIOS is in place for our Yoga device.
+We need to discover what kind of BIOS is in place for our Yoga device.
 Linux kernel provides a DMI interface in sysfs that shows some manufacturer specific strings.
 Let's check `/sys/class/dmi/id/bios_*`